-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that RNIB has taken and is continuing to take to ensure modern slavery or human trafficking is not taking place within our operations and supply chain during the financial year ending 31 March 2019.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that RNIB has taken and is continuing to take to ensure modern slavery or human trafficking is not taking place within our operations and supply chain during the financial year ending 31 March 2021.

 The statement applies to RNIB and the following subsidiary organisations:

-- Action for Blind People
+Action for Blind People

-- Blind Centre for Northern Ireland (BCNI)
+Blind Centre for Northern Ireland (BCNI)

-- Cardiff Institute for the Blind (CIB)
+Cardiff Institute for the Blind (CIB) Trading as Sight Life

-- National Library for the Blind (NLB)
+National Library for the Blind (NLB)

-- RNIB Direct Services Lottery Limited
+RNIB Direct Services Lottery Limited

-- RNIB Enterprises Limited
+RNIB Enterprises Limited

-- RNIB Feel Good Friday Lottery Limited
+RNIB Feel Good Friday Lottery Limited

-- RNIB Specialist Learning Trust
+RNIB Specialist Learning Trust

-- Talking Newspaper Association of the United Kingdom
+Talking Newspaper Association of the United Kingdom

 RNIB acknowledges its duty to notify the Secretary of State of any individual encountered in England and Wales who it believes is a suspected victim of slavery or human trafficking.

 RNIB is committed to respect human rights as laid out in the International Bill of Human Rights and the UK Modern Slavery Act 2015.
 RNIB has a zero-tolerance approach to Modern Slavery of any kind within our operations and supply chain.
-We will not appoint or work with any supplier who cannot demonstrate the same high level of commitment to this Act that RNIB applies, and we fully support the investigation and reporting of any supplier found to be in breach of our policy and approach to anti-slavery and human trafficking.
+We will not appoint or work with any supplier who cannot demonstrate, when requested, the same high level of commitment to this Act that RNIB applies, and we fully support the investigation and reporting of any supplier found to be in breach of our policy and approach to anti-slavery and human trafficking.

 We aim to procure under the Code of Ethics of the Chartered Institute of Purchasing and Supply.
 Suppliers of goods and services to RNIB must comply with legislation, regulation and standards relating to the relevant industry, including for example, child and forced labour, health and safety of workers, non-discrimination, employment law, human rights, fraud, bribery and corruption.
 We ask all our suppliers to adhere to our Modern Slavery and Human Trafficking policy and our Supplier Code of Conduct.